M13 bacteriophage

 M13 is one of the Ff phages (fd and f1 are others), a member of the family filamentous bacteriophage (inovirus).
 Ff phages are composed of circular single-stranded DNA (ssDNA), which in the case of the m13 phage is 6407 nucleotides long and is encapsulated in approximately 2700 copies of the major coat protein p8, and capped with about 5 copies each of four different minor coat proteins (p3 and p6 at one end and p7 and p9 at the other end).
 The minor coat protein p3 attaches to the receptor at the tip of the F pilus of the host Escherichia coli.
 The life cycle is relatively short, with the early phage progeny exiting the cell ten minutes after infection.
-Ff phages are chronic phage, releasing their progeny without killing the host cells.
-The infection causes turbid plaques in E. coli lawns, of intermediate opacity in comparison to regular lysis plaques.
+Ff phages are chronic phages, releasing their progeny without killing the host cells.
+The infection causes turbid plaques in E. coli lawns, of intermediate opacity in comparison to regular lytic plaques.
 However, a decrease in the rate of cell growth is seen in the infected cells.
 The replicative form of M13 is circular double-stranded DNA similar to plasmids that are used for many recombinant DNA processes, and the virus has also been used for phage display, directed evolution, nanostructures and nanotechnology applications.

 Phage particles

 The phage coat is primarily assembled from a 50 amino acid protein called p8, which is encoded by gene 8 in the phage genome.
 For a wild type M13 particle, it takes approximately 2700 copies of p8 to make the coat about 900 nm long.
 The coat's dimensions are flexible because the number of p8 copies adjusts to accommodate the size of the single stranded genome it packages.
 The phage appear to be limited to approximately twice the natural DNA content.
-However, deletion of a phage protein (p3) prevents full escape from the host E. coli, and phage that are 10-20X the normal length with several copies of the phage genome can be seen shedding from the E. coli host.
+However, deletion of a phage protein (p3) prevents full escape from the host E. coli, and phages that are 10-20X the normal length with several copies of the phage genome can be seen shedding from the E. coli host.

 At one end of the filament are up to five copies of the surface exposed protein (p9) and a more buried companion protein (p7).
 If p8 forms the shaft of the phage, p9 and p7 form the "blunt" end that is seen in micrographs.
 These proteins are very small, containing only 33 and 32 amino acids respectively, though some additional residues can be added to the N-terminal portion of each which are then presented on the outside of the coat.
 At the other end of the phage particle are five copies of the surface exposed (p3) and its less exposed accessory protein (p6).
 These form the rounded tip of the phage and are the first proteins to interact with the E. coli host during infection.
 Protein p3 is also the last point of contact with the host as a new phage buds from the bacterial surface.
 The production of phage particles causes a host cell to grow and divide, but it does not lead to lysis of the cell.